-Support for intent-driven network deployment, automatically translating service intent to network models based on AI models, providing preferred solutions for users.
+Support for intent-driven network deployment, automatically translating service intent to network models based on Artificial Intelligence (AI) models, providing preferred solutions for users.

-By constructing a network knowledge graph using AI algorithms, troubleshooting is transformed into the “1-3-5” model: one minute to detect faults, three to locate them, and five to rectify.
+By constructing a network knowledge graph using AI algorithms, troubleshooting is transformed into the "1-3-5" model: 1 minute to detect faults, 3 to locate them, and 5 to rectify.